 Following Ms. Howell’s death, Humanities Texas inaugurated the Linden Heck Howell Memorial Fund with leadership gifts from her husband, J. William Howell of Portland, Texas, and both the Heck and Howell families.
 The fund supports two Humanities Texas programs:

-These grants of up to $10,000 are made once every two years to Texas educational and cultural organizations to support the development of K–12 instructional materials focusing on Texas history.
-Humanities Texas will next accept applications for the Howell Grant on September 17, 2012.
+These grants of up to $10,000 are made to Texas educational and cultural organizations to support the development of K–12 instructional materials focusing on Texas history.
 Previous Howell grant recipients include:

 My Texas History Notebook Awards.
 The University of North Texas Library held a competition among teachers to develop online lesson plans featuring primary source documents available through the Portal to Texas History.
 Awards were presented in three categories: interactive lesson plans for dual language learners, interactive lesson plans, and primary source sets.